LandRegistry/bg-dev-pack-redesign/app/apis/download-a-document/0.1/technical-guide.md

 layout: guidance.njk

 title: Download a document API Technical guide
-description: Use this service to get information about a specific application.
+description: Use this service to download documents that have been created by HM Land Registry for your consumption.

 notlive: true

 eleventyNavigation:
-  key: Download a document API v0.3 Technical guide
+  key: Download a document API v0.1 Technical guide
-  parent: Download a document API v0.3
+  parent: Download a document API v0.1

 sidenav:
   - theme: Contents